Is It Illegal To Hire an Employee Under False Pretenses or Promises?

 Promissory Estoppel

-Each state has statutes or case law governing promissory estoppel, but here are the general requirements:
+Each state has statutes or case law governing promissory estoppel, but the general requirements are as follows:

 - An employer promised something to a current or prospective employee